evennia/evennia/docs/1.0-dev/_sources/Contribs/Crafting.md.txt

 ## Even more customization

+If you want to build something even more custom (maybe using different input types of validation logic) you could also look at the `CraftingRecipe` parent class `CraftingRecipeBase`.
-The base class `evennia.contrib.crafting.crafting.CraftingRecipeBase` implements just the minimum needed to be a recipe.
-It doesn't know about Objects or tags.
-If you want to adopt the crafting system for something entirely different (maybe using different input or validation logic), starting from this may be cleaner than overriding things in the more opinionated `CraftingRecipe`.
+It implements just the minimum needed to be a recipe and for big changes you may be better off starting from this rather than the more opinionated `CraftingRecipe`.